fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 After analyzing sales data, a company might discover some related items aren’t selling well.
 This creates excess inventory.
 Kitting can sometimes solve this issue by increasing the value proposition of the items in question.

-Let’s say our previously-mentioned book company publishes a 10 book children’s series, but two of them aren’t selling well.
+Let’s say a book company publishes a 10-volume children’s series, but two of them aren’t selling well.

 By kitting those two books together and discounting the final product, they increase their chances of moving the products and turning a profit.
-You can see how this might play out in the tables below.
+You can see how this plays out in the tables below.

 The first of two infographics presenting a hypothetical scenario in which a business may choose to kit related products together for sale.
 The graphic is labeled “Book Title”, “Cost Per Unit”, Units Sold Per Month at $20 MSRP”, and “Monthly Profits With 50% Margin”.
 The information presented reads as follows: